19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 1/Detect Magic.md

 You can discern the basic characteristics and [Domain(s)](../../../Spell%20Domains/!Domain%20Index.md) of a single magical source of your choosing within range.
 Thick barriers of metal or stone obstruct this spell.

 ---
-*Upcast: The referee can give a more detailed description appropriate to the spell level.*
+*Upcast: The GM can give a more detailed description appropriate to the spell level.*